wrbl606/pr-agent/docs/docs/installation/bitbucket.md

 ## Run as a Bitbucket Pipeline

-You can use the Bitbucket Pipeline system to run Qodo Merge on every pull request open or update.
+You can use the Bitbucket Pipeline system to run PR-Agent on every pull request open or update.

 1. Add the following file in your repository bitbucket-pipelines.yml